tiaanduplessis/dont-go/README.md

 	faviconSrc: 'path/to/Alternative/favicon.ico'
 });
 ```
+The faviconSrc property is optional and will keep the same icon if not set.

 ## Contributing
 All Contributions are welcome!
 Please open up an issue if you would like to help out. :smile: